Schools & Teachers | Secondary

 This film could be viewed by Teachers and Teaching Assistants together to get a better understanding of how to manage Type 1 Diabetes in the classroom and beyond (Useful links can be found below)

-Type 1 Diabetes Animated Explainer
+What is Type 1 Diabetes - Schools

 Why is good care important to young people?